 At the time, every harvested coffee bean (then referred to as “green gold”) in the world passed through the port in Hamburg, Germany before being distributed around the world so reaching out to Germany for help made sense.
-Many German families answered the call and soon the hills were alive with coffee.
+Many German families answered the call and moved to Mexico.

 Then came WWII and deep suspicion of Germans which eventually lead to deportations and land reclamation that saw some German families in Mexico lose it all.
 When they were able to return to Mexico many were asked to buy back their own land.

-Today, coffee is flourishing in Chiapas.
+Today, coffee is flourishing in Chiapas and the state produces outstanding coffee (not that we like Starbucks, but the mega chain gets a chunk of its supply of coffee from Chiapas).
 There are up to 400 million coffee plants producing here and many coffee fincas (farms) are still run by descendants of the original pioneering German families.
-A few of them have expanded their plantations to also offer tours, boutique hotels and innovative new eco farming practices.
+A few of them have expanded their plantations to also offer tours, boutique hotels, and innovative new eco farming practices.

-Two of them lie above the town of Tapachula in the highlands of Soconusco, Chiapas–an area referred to as the Ruta de Cafe.
+Two of these fincas lie above the town of Tapachula in the highlands of Soconusco, Chiapas–an area referred to as the Ruta del Cafe.

 Finca Hamburgo was founded in 1888 by Arthur Erich Edelmann from Perleberg, Germany and his wife Doris Mertens.
 Like all of the coffee pioneers in Mexico, the Edelmann family had to plant thousands of coffee plants on incredibly steep hillsides and build facilities for the processing of coffee (they put in the first flying fox in Mexico) and run it all using power from their own hydroelectric plant.

-Still it’s an easier journey today than back in the late 1800s when the fincas were established.
+Still, it’s an easier journey today than back in the late 1800s when the fincas were established.
 At that time it took three days to get from Tapachula to the plantations.
-Once we reached Finca Hamburgo at 4,100 feet we were rewarded with cooler temperatures and views of Volcan Tacaná (the highest point in Central America at 13,320 feet (4,060 meters) on the border between Mexico and Guatemala.
+Once we reached Finca Hamburgo at 4,100 feet (1,249 meters) we were rewarded with cooler temperatures and views of Volcan Tacaná (the highest point in Central America at 13,320 feet / 4,060 meters) on the border between Mexico and Guatemala.
 On a very, very clear day it’s also possible to see the Chiapas coastline from here.

-Finca Hamburgo continues as a working coffee plantation (one of the largest) but it’s now also in the tourism business offering six rooms and two suites, all with deep wrap-around porches–perfect for enjoying those views and your morning coffee.
+Finca Hamburgo continues as a working coffee plantation (one of the largest) but it’s now also in the tourism business offering six rooms and two suites, all with deep wrap-around porches which are perfect for enjoying those views and your morning coffee.
 The hotel looks and feels a bit like two big Cape Codders plunked down on a ridge in Chiapas.
 There’s also a restaurant where you can get German beer.

-More rustic but incredibly atmospheric rooms (tile floors, patios, heavy wood beams) are sometimes available at Finca San Francisco, the operation’s flower farm where exotic flowers are grown in huge hothouses before being washed, trimmed and meticulously packed (sometimes shrink-wrapped) and shipped to big floral companies overseas.
+More rustic but incredibly atmospheric rooms (tile floors, patios, heavy wood beams) are sometimes available at Finca San Francisco, the operation’s flower farm where exotic flowers are grown in huge hothouses before being washed, trimmed, and meticulously packed (sometimes shrink-wrapped) to be shipped to big floral companies overseas.

-Finca Hamburgo has also turned part of its original processing plant (called a beneficio) into a museum full of photos and tools and other artifacts from the plantations early days in the late 1800s, including what’s left of its ground-breaking flying fox.
+Finca Hamburgo has also turned part of its original processing plant (called a beneficio) into a museum.It’s full of photos and tools and other artifacts from the plantation’s early days in the late 1800s, including what’s left of its ground-breaking flying fox.

-An even better example of how to take coffee history forward with insight and innovation is Finca Argovia, down the hill from Finca Hamburgo on the way back down to Tapachula.
+An even better example of how to take coffee history forward with insight and innovation is Finca Argovia, down the hill from Finca Hamburgo on the way back down toward Tapachula.

-Sure there’s a hotel at Finca Argovia and it’s a member of the prestigious Tesoros Hotel Group offering a lovely collection of beautiful wooden cabins in the jungle that we really loved.
-There are three cabins for two people, three larger family cabins, one two-room suite and one Casa Grande with a kitchen and everything.
+Sure there’s a resort hotel at Finca Argovia and it’s a member of the prestigious Mexico Boutique Hotels group offering a lovely collection of beautiful wooden cabins, rooms, suites, and bungalows in the jungle.
 All of them are well-appointed, stylish, peaceful and really impart a sense of place.

-But the hotel, spa and restaurant are just part of the vision of Bruno Geismann, the fourth generation of his family to run Finca Argovia, and his overall goal of being totally self-sufficient economically and totally sustainable agriculturally.
+But the hotel, spa, and restaurant are just part of the vision of Bruno Geismann, the fourth generation of his family to run Finca Argovia.
+His overall goal is to be totally self-sufficient economically and totally sustainable agriculturally.

 Relax.
-Bruno doesn’t actually propose that we should all pay $200 a pound–just that $8 or $11 a pound is clearly too little.
+Bruno doesn’t actually propose that we should all pay US$200 a pound–just that US$8 or US$11 per pound is clearly too little.
 In addition, he insists that Fair Trade coffee movements have done little to trickle retail level coffee profits down to the actual coffee growers who still get pennies per pound.

 Bruno’s growing success with a combination of working coffee plantation, luxurious lodge/spa/restaurant and eco-agro flower business is radical thinking and a radical investment in the coffee business where profit margins are often pennies.
 It’s also the best way for Bruno to prove that his green leanings are also good business.

-As a visitor you can tour Bruno’s labors on a two hour sunrise hike up through his jungle-shaded coffee plants to a lovely mirador for views of Volcan Tacaná (with a thermos of fresh coffee, of course) or sign up for coffee processing and flower production tours–which Bruno was kind enough to lead us on.
+As a visitor you can tour Bruno’s labors on a two hour sunrise hike up through his jungle-shaded coffee plants to a lovely view point for views of Volcan Tacaná (with a thermos of fresh coffee, of course) or sign up for coffee processing and flower production tours which Bruno was kind enough to lead us on.